deadpixi/contracts/README.rst

 =================================
 This module has a home page at `GitHub <https://github.com/deadpixi/contracts>`_.

-This module was written by Rob King (jking@deadpixi.com), with contributions from Zac Hatfield-Dodds, Alex V, and Stanislas Bernard.
+This module was written by Rob King (jking@deadpixi.com).

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by